Pond Habitat Restoration

 We’re not totally sure how long it will take the turtles or frogs to return.
 It’s possible that the exact individuals who relocated may not return to these ponds.
 It may be their offspring, grandchildren or great-grandchildren, but they found their way to these ponds in the first place, so hopefully relocating them in a safe place will support the population overall.

 Through this restoration effort, the Open Space Authority is protecting vulnerable populations and helping native species thrive in their habitats for many generations to come.
-Learn more about the Open Space Authority’s restoration efforts by clicking here.
+Get involved in the Open Space Authority's ongoing restoration efforts by becoming a volunteer!

 Related Posts